-As you can see below, Q2 Holdings's revenue growth has been solid over the last two years, growing from quarterly revenue of $109 million in Q4 FY2020, to $146.5 million.
+As you can see below, Q2 Holdings's revenue growth has been unremarkable over the last two years, growing from $131.9 million in Q4 FY2021 to $162.1 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Q2 Holdings's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 45.2% in Q4.
+Q2 Holdings's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 50.2% in Q4.

-That means that for every $1 in revenue the company had $0.45 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has dropped significantly from the previous quarter, Q2 Holdings's gross margin is still poor for a SaaS business.
+That means that for every $1 in revenue the company had $0.50 left to spend on developing new products, sales and marketing, and general administrative overhead.
+While its gross margin has improved significantly since the previous quarter, Q2 Holdings's gross margin is still poor for a SaaS business.
 It's vital that the company continues to improve this key metric.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Q2 Holdings's free cash flow came in at $39.3 million in Q4, up 10.5% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Q2 Holdings's free cash flow came in at $29.82 million in Q4, down 24.2% year on year.

-Q2 Holdings has generated $17.9 million in free cash flow over the last twelve months, 3.16% of revenues.
-This FCF margin is a result of Q2 Holdings asset lite business model, and provides it with at least some cash to invest in the business without depending on capital markets.
+Q2 Holdings has generated $39.65 million in free cash flow over the last 12 months, or 6.3% of revenue.
+This FCF margin enables it to reinvest in its business without depending on the capital markets.